markthebault/spark-cluster-aws/README.md

 There is a private host zone created to add dns support for the spark master and the zeppelin server.
 This is a private zone, it will not be reachable from internet.

 Since the Spark cluster is in a private subnet, the Spark ui is not directly reachable.
 Adding a openvpn server to this repo would be too heavy, so I used a very cool proxy based on [this repository](https://github.com/aseigneurin/spark-ui-proxy).
 This proxy is running on the zeppelin instance.
+And serverd via the Load balances

 ## To know before running
 This is for development purpose, there is no high availability for the spark master.
 If feel free to submit a pool request with the [support of zookeeper for the master HA.](https://spark.apache.org/docs/latest/spark-standalone.html#high-availability)